trblemakar/ucsm_spt_setup/README.md

 # ucs_ppt
-Version 1.5
+Version 1.6

-This is a Python script I built to help me speed up the time to deploy Cisco UCSM pools, policies and templates (ppt) from an input json file.
+This is a Python script I built to help me speed up the time to deploy Cisco UCS pools, policies and templates (ppt).
+Input is from a json file.

 *** This is still in development and should be used with caution.
-This has been tested on the 3.1(2e)+ UCS emulator.
+This has been tested on the 3.1(2e) & 3.2(3e) UCS emulator.
 Test out on a non production or emulated system first ***

 This build leverages Alpine Linux, Python 2.7 and UCSM Python SDK v0.9 in a Docker container